 10. Simultaneously electrical can place the cables.

-11.Clear the shut down take trial for its alignment
+11. Clear the shutdown take trial for its alignment

-12..Monitor the belt for smooth operation.
+12...Monitor the belt for smooth operation.

 13. If repairs of structure is to be done than cut the member which is to be replaced one by one.
 Ensure not more than one member of structure is cut at a time to maintain the stability of structure.